RedOptic/CreateBoundless/.github/ISSUE_TEMPLATE/bug-error-report.md

 ---
-name: Bug report
+name: Bug/Error report
 about: Create a report to help us improve
 title: ''
-labels: ''
+labels: bug
 assignees: ''

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Modpack Version**
+Example: CB 0.1.0

 **To Reproduce**
 Steps to reproduce the behavior: